elliotttate/DKR-R_Mac_App-1.0.4-/README.md

 Online multiplayer is player-hosted: Player 1 is always the host.
-Remote friends can use a five-character Quick Join code with no account or port forwarding; the public rendezvous exchanges signaling metadata only and never carries gameplay.
+Remote friends can use a five-character Quick Join code with no account or port forwarding; the public rendezvous exchanges signalling metadata only and never carries gameplay.
 Quick Join is the sole connection workflow, so players never select an adapter, exchange an address, import an invitation file or configure a UDP port.
 There is no DKR-R account, gameplay backend or relay.
 See